-Interface between liquid and rotational mechanical subsystems
+Interface between thermal liquid and mechanical rotational networks

 The Rotational Mechanical Converter (TL) block represents the liquid side of a rotational mechanical interface.
 This interface converts liquid pressure into torque and vice versa.
 The output torque acts in a single direction, set using a Mechanical orientation parameter.

 The rotational mechanical interface contains no hard stops.
 To include hard stops, use the Simscape™ Rotational Hard Stop block.
 A model of a rotational hydraulic actuator, for example, requires both blocks.

 Port A is a thermal liquid conserving port corresponding to the converter inlet.
 Liquid pressure in the converter equals that at port A. Port Q is a thermal conserving port for modeling heat exchange between the converter liquid and the converter housing.
 Liquid temperature in the converter equals that at port Q.

 The mass conservation equation in the mechanical converter volume is